-When it comes to rental agencies in Madrid our two top picks are helpHousing and Aluni.net.
-Both rental agencies have specialized in renting rooms to international students for many years and are trusted partners of most of Madrid’s universities.
+When it comes to rental agencies in Madrid our three top picks are helpHousing, Aluni.net and Homiii.
+These rental agencies have specialized in renting rooms to international students for many years and are trusted partners of most of Madrid’s universities.
 They are among the leading service providers when it comes to student housing in Madrid.
 Both companies are offering great and reliable service throughout your entire stay in Madrid.
 Click on the logos above for more information.

 In general all rental agencies will charge you a fee of up to one month of rent.
 For details please make sure to check each companies terms & conditions.

 B. Recommended Student Residences Offering Single & Double Student Rooms in Madrid